rot1024/honyo/README.md

 You can change these settings from the system tray menu:
 1. Click on "Primary: [Language]" to select your primary translation target
 2. Click on "Secondary: [Language]" to select your fallback language

+### Custom Instructions

+You can add custom instructions that will be included in all translations:

+1. Click on the system tray icon
+2. Select "Settings..."
+3. Go to the "Custom Prompt" tab
+4. Enter your custom instructions (e.g., terminology guidelines, tone preferences, specific translation rules)
+5. Click "Save"

+Examples of custom instructions:
+- Use formal language
+- Keep product names in English
+- Maintain consistent terminology
+- Follow specific industry standards

 ## Usage